 - Ft.
 Lauderdale/Hollywood Airport

-I’m sure Global Entry is great for people who live near major airports who can easily swing by at the drop of a hat.
+Global Entry is great for people who live near major airports who can easily swing by at the drop of a hat.
 For those of us who don’t have that ability, Global Entry simply doesn’t seem to be worth it.
+After all our attempts, our next option was to drive to another state for an appointment, which we elected not to do.
 If you are thinking of Global Entry and don’t live in close proximity to a screening center (generally major airports), TSA Pre-Check might be the better time-saving option for you.